 The SPF rating means the amount of time it will protect you from sunburn if properly applied.
 SPF 30+ is one of the most common ratings for sunscreen.
 What this means for you is if you normally burn after 30 minutes without protection, you could get up to 15 hours protection with an SPF 30+ sunscreen ( 30 times more).

-What are the best physical sunscreens?
+What are the best physical or natural sunscreens?

 Blue Lizard Sensitive Sunscreen SPF 30+